QuanEstimation/QuanEstimation/docs/src/developers.md

 ### **Huai-Ming Yu**
 **Huazhong University of Science and Technology**
 **Email:** <HuaimingYuuu@gmail.com>
-**Biography:** Huai-Ming Yu is a M.Sc. student at School of Physics, Huazhong University of Science and Technology.
+**Biography:** Huai-Ming Yu is a M.Sc. student at the School of Physics, Huazhong University of Science and Technology.
 His research interests lie primarily in the fields of quantum information, quantum control, quantum foundations, as well as scientific programming and its applications in quantum technology.